 Now that the festival season is over and everything is (kind of) back to normal, let’s get back to the finer things in life: a hearty Brunch.
 Something in-between breakfast and lunch, brunch is a luxury reserved for lazy days, grand catch-ups with friends or to start touristy days in the city.
-Edinburgh’s got lots of typically Scottish breakfast spots disparagingly called greasy spoons, which are worth a try in in itself, but if you are looking for a treat (and a nice place to sit down), we’ve got you covered.
-There are many fantastic spots for brunch in Edinburgh and who knew, you don’t have to go all in for Scottish.
-Why not go for Japanese, Italian, French or healthy (even though that is not a nationality)?
-Our list of tried and tested brunch in Edinburgh options below.
+Edinburgh’s got lots of typically Scottish breakfast spots disparagingly called greasy spoons, which are worth a try themselves, but if you are looking for a treat (and a nice place to sit down), we’ve got you covered.
+There are many fantastic spots for brunch in Edinburgh and who knew, you don’t have to stop at a Scottish breakfast either.
+Why not go for Japanese, Italian, French cuisine, or perhaps something on the healthy side?
+Our list of tried and tested brunches in Edinburgh options below.

 French: Côte Brasserie